Michael Aron (journalist): Career

-Personal life
+Death

 Aron died on August 13, 2024 after a long illness at the age of 78.

 Awards and honors

 In 2015, Aron received the Distinguished Public Service Award from the League of Municipalities.
 In 2021, he received the Lifetime Achievement Award in New Jersey Journalism from the Corporation for New Jersey Local Media.
 In February 2025, the New Jersey Society of Professional Journalists renamed its Reporter of the Year Award in honor of Aron.